cborder42/SiriSLeeWeather/ProjectPlan.md

 Sending a scanner class and sending results from user to a foreign structure.
 Removing non-key words from the user input string Division of Labor: This project will require at least 5 people.
 Each person can write one method. (shown in #2)

+takes in a string and returns text to speech (manually with prerecorded files for each letters) with "a quick brown fox jumps over the lazy dog."